Current Editors BC Opportunities

 Other Opportunities

 Editors BC often has additional volunteer opportunities throughout the year.
-This may include representing Editors BC at a booth for a writing conference, helping facilitate a Zoom meeting for a professional development seminar, or being a volunteer editor for VPL’s Teen Book Camp.
+These may include representing Editors BC at a booth for a writing conference, helping facilitate a Zoom meeting for a professional development seminar, or volunteering your editing services for VPL’s Teen Book Camp.

-If you want to be contacted about these opportunities, please contact Justin at justin@editorsbc.ca
+If you want to be contacted about these opportunities, please contact Fendi at volunteercoordinator@editorsbc.ca.

 Volunteer Appreciation